How much is a Solar Lease?

 Buying Solar Panels cost

-It could take 5 years for the cost of the product to be paid off, due to the federal tax credit as well as various incentives and rebates offered by the location.
+It could take five years for the cost of the product to be fully paid off thanks to a 30% federal tax credit and a variety of incentives and rebates offered by the location.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS